A person’s metabolism slows with age, depending on genetics, gender, physical activity level, muscle mass, body fat, and other factors.

 Eating fat-burning foods like protein, spicy peppers, and other spicy foods containing capsaicin has been proven to increase your metabolism and help you maintain a healthy weight.

-One study even found that consuming capsaicin helps burn ten more calories per meal.
+One study even found that consuming metabolism boosting foods for fat loss such as capsaicin helps burn ten more calories per meal.

 Although the effect is temporary, the benefits may add up if you spice up your meals often and apply the other effective strategies of boosting metabolism.